 - Prep a baking sheet for cooking by lining with parchment paper.

-- Combine the heavy cream, eggs, 2 tsp cinnamon, vanilla, and salt into a shallow dish.
+- Combine the heavy cream, eggs, 2 teaspoon cinnamon, vanilla, and salt into a shallow dish.

-- Toss the 1 tsp sugar and additional 1 teas cinnamon in a small bowl for sprinkling later; Set aside.
+- Toss the 1 teaspoon sugar and additional 1 teas cinnamon in a small bowl for sprinkling later; Set aside.

 - Dip each bread stick into the batter and roll around to coat all sides.
 Let excess wash drip off and arrange on the baking sheet to fill the pan, leaving a 1" boarder between each stick.